Indian Institute of Management Indore: History

 IIM Indore, which came into existence in 1996, was established as the sixth Indian Institute of Management after IIM Calcutta (1961), IIM Ahmedabad (1961), IIM Bangalore (1973), IIM Lucknow (1984) and IIM Kozhikode (1996).
-It initially functioned out of the Government Poly-technique College in Rajendra Nagar, Indore.
+It initially functioned out of the Government Polytechnic College in Rajendra Nagar, Indore.
 Its first MBA (PGP) batch consisting of 37 participants commenced in June 1998.

 Dr. Vijendra Nath Asopa took charge as the first director of the institute.
 Dr. Rajan Saxena took over as director in 1999.
 IIM Indore received its first award — Business Standard sponsored Best Business School Award in the "World Strategy Forum" held at Nehru Centre, Mumbai during 14–17 October 1999.

 IIM Indore shifted to its current 193-acre campus in 2003.
 Mr. Sudharssanam took over as acting director in July 2003.
 He was replaced by Dr. S. P. Parashar in April 2004.

 In 2006, IIM Indore launched a slew of new programmes including the Fellow Programme in Management (doctoral-PhD), 24-week Certificate Course for Defense Officers, One-year Broad-Band-Based (BBB) Certificate in General Management Program (BBB-GM), One-year Broad-band-based Certificate in Sales and Marketing Management Program (BBB-S&MM) and others.
 The MBA intake was also increased to 180 participants.

 In 2008, this was increased to 240 and Dr. N. Ravichandran was appointed as director in the same year.
 In September 2009, IIM Indore started the One Year Full Time Executive Post Graduate Programme (EPGP), a couple of months after the same was started at IIM Bangalore.
 EPGP, in its initial years, had academic collaboration with Joseph M. Katz Graduate School of Business, University of Pittsburgh, USA and was one of the only few programmes to have an academic content and evaluation based international immersion.
 In 2010, the MBA intake was increased to 450 participants, and the MBA programme itself now included two new components - the Himalayan Outbound Programme and the Rural Immersion Programme.